alanvardy/postex/README.md

 The posts are generated at compile time, and syntax highlighting works well.
 Earmark is used for markdown parsing and makeup_elixir / stolen ex_doc code for syntax highlighting.
 Phoenix_html is pulled in for a single protocol implementation.

-This library just provides the context, the routes, views, controllers and templates are still in your hands.
+This library just provides the context.
+The routes, views, controllers and templates are still in your hands.

 Most of this work is not my own, all credit to Dashbit and José Valim.